AndyWendt/dice-golf/readme.md

 * Is there a max number of players?
     * I assume so but didn't put checks in
 * Is `playGame()` supposed to play the game AND create the view?
-    * I decided to just use a plane old function in a script to handle this part
+    * Put it in an interview class that generates the desired output and runs a single game
+    * I would have checked with others on the exact requirements before doing so
-* I assumed "displays the winning player" means that we display their name by echoing out the result
+* I assumed "displays the winning player" means that we display their name and result by echoing out a string
     * could be something else which is why I'd check with others
 * Assumed that the round count is always the player count since each must roll once
+    * Would be easy to change